 The membership of the Washington Association of County Officials (WACO) includes elected county assessors, auditors, clerks, coroners and medical examiners, prosecuting attorneys, sheriffs, treasurers and comparable appointed officials in charter counties.
 WACO is a non-profit, nonpartisan organization.
-WACO is comprised of affiliate organizations for every executive level county official in Washington's 39 counties.
+WACO works closely with the affiliate organizations for every executive level county official in Washington's 39 counties.
 These affiliate associations meet throughout the year, bringing colleagues together to discuss issues of common interest and to exchange ideas and opinions.

 By January of 1955, legislation was introduced to add the in statute.
 The bill did not pass.
 Determined county officials continued their efforts for 4 more years and ultimately won passage of the legislation in 1959.